 By now the prosecutor is positively gleeful; he passes his turn to question.

-Meursault feels the sudden "stupid urge to cry," as he realizes how much hate all the people in the courtroom harbor against him.
+Meursault feels the sudden "stupid urge to cry," as he realizes how much all the people in the courtroom hate him.

 The caretaker is then called to the stand, and answers more or less the same questions.
 He testifies that Meursault hadn't wanted to see Maman, that he had smoked and slept at the vigil, and that he had some coffee as well.
 The prosecutor is now exultant, noting to the jury that a good son would have refused coffee and cigarettes.